Find a Part Now

 North America

-The LaCrosse debuted in late 2004 as a 2005 model, replacing the Century and Regal.
-The name was borrowed from a Buick concept car shown in 2000 referencing the sport of lacrosse.
+The first generation LaCrosse debuted in late 2004 as a 2005 model, replacing the Century and Regal—solely as a four-door, front-drive sedan.
+The nameplate was borrowed from the 2000 Buick concept of the same name.

-Riding on a revised version of the W-body known as MS2000, the LaCrosse was initially available with two powerplant choices in three trim levels: a 3.8 L 3800 Series III V6 available in base CX and mid-level CXL forms, and a 3.6 L HFV6 V6 in the top line CXS model.
-The CXS was replaced by the Super in the US market for the 2008 model year.
-However, sales of the CXS continued in Canada until January 1, 2008.
+Using the MS2000 variant of GM's long-lived front-drive W-body platform, the LaCrosse was initially available with two powerplants and three trim levels: a 3.8 L 3800 Series III V6 available in CX and mid-level CXL, and a 3.6 L HFV6 V6 in the CXS model.
+The CXS was replaced by the LaCrosse Super sub-model in North American markets, with the CXS available partly through model year 2008.
+Sales of the CXS continued in Canada until January 1, 2008.

-The LaCrosse received a facelift for 2008.
-The vehicle's front end design was based on the Buick Velite concept, which was later used by the Chinese LaCrosse.
+The LaCrosse received a facelift for 2008 with the vehicle's revised front design based on the Buick Velite concept and later used by the first generation Chinese LaCrosse.

-All trim levels received a chrome exterior appearance package, factory remote start feature, XM Satellite Radio, telescoping steering wheel column, redundant steering wheel controls and dual-zone climate control as added standard equipment.
-CX added a leather-wrapped steering wheel, theft deterrent system, illuminated vanity mirrors, driver information center personalization and more.
+All trim levels received a chrome exterior appearance package, factory remote start feature, XM Satellite Radio, telescoping steering wheel column, redundant steering wheel and climate control as added standard equipment (audio only post-MY 2006).
+CX included a leather-wrapped steering wheel, theft-deterrent system, illuminated vanity mirrors, driver information center personalization, and hydraulic struts supporting both the engine hood and trunk lid.

 Safety